oroinc/documentation/user_doc/back_office/system/workflows/index.rst

 Detailed Information About System Workflows
 -------------------------------------------

-See the following sections to get more information about the system workflows in OroCommerce:
+See the following sections to get more information about the system workflows in the Oro application:

 .. toctree::
    :maxdepth: 1